Real Madrid confirms Xabi Alonso is returning as 'one of the best coaches in the world'

 “Alonso is one of the biggest legends of Real Madrid and world football.
 He defended our shirt in 236 official games between 2009 and 2014.
 He won six titles during this time: the 10th European Cup in Lisbon, one European Super Cup, one league title, two Spanish Cups and one Spanish Super Cup,” the club said.

-“Now he's returning to Real Madrid as one of the best coaches in the world after making history with Bayer Leverkusen.”
+“Now he's returning to Real Madrid as one of the best coaches in the world after making history with Bayer Leverkusen,” the club said.

 His team remains the only one to complete a whole Bundesliga campaign unbeaten.
 Leverkusen's only defeat in 2023-24 was to Atalanta in the Europa League final, and it bounced back three days later by winning the 2024 German Cup.